 I am a Licensed Clinical Social Worker in New York (#089561) and Colorado (CSW.09926638).
 I am available to see clients in my Denver office or via telehealth.

-In the past, I worked as a therapist for children and adults who experienced sexual abuse, sexual assault, physical abuse, and/or domestic violence at a community agency.
+In the past, I served as the clinical director at Create Outcomes Psychological Services.
+Further, I worked as a therapist for children and adults who experienced sexual abuse, sexual assault, physical abuse, and/or domestic violence at a community agency.
 I have experience as a mental health and addiction recovery coach.

 In addition to being a clinician, I have worked in research positions, assisting with federally-funded studies.
 I collected data at Stony Brook University investigating severe mental health conditions and at the University of Rochester on the impact of childhood abuse and neglect on adult functioning.